khalid10001/RAK_Net-Scanner_Project/README.md

 ## Overview
 The RAK Project is a web application dedicated to the RAK platform, focusing on penetration testing and vulnerability assessment.
 It provides users with a comprehensive set of tools for assessing and addressing security vulnerabilities in their systems and infrastructures.
 The project is built using React, offering a scalable and efficient solution for users.

+## Added Features

+- Mobile Version: The project now includes a mobile version to enhance user experience on various devices.
+- React Implementation: Utilizes React to create a dynamic and interactive user interface.
+- JSON Integration: Incorporates JSON for efficient data handling.

 ## Technologies Used
 **Frontend:**
 - React: A JavaScript library for building user interfaces.